-IN READING ABOUT THE HISTORY of our region, it has been interesting to learn about the start of the logging industry that became so attractive to operators in the 1860’s.
-It makes sense, as our nation was expanding westward and the plains were covered in grasses, not timber.
-The demand for building materials and home furnishings were unprecedented and wood was the material of choice.
+IN READING ABOUT THE HISTORY of our region it has been interesting to learn about the start of the logging industry that became so attractive to operators in the 1860’s.
+It makes sense, as our nation was expanding westward and Michigan was full of trees, not grasses like the plains.
+The demand for building materials and home furnishings were unprecedented and wood was definitely the material of choice.

 Healthy prices received per board foot made millionaires of several who came to Michigan.
-They had harvested timber in Maine and New York in the surrounding forests and brought with them some of the best practices in milling and distribution.
+They had harvested timber in Maine and New York in the surrounding forests and brought with them some of the "best practices" in milling and distribution.
 Conservation was not yet part of their vocabulary.
-The forests were meant to be conquered and they met this objective in four short decades.
+The forests were meant to be conquered and they pretty well met this objective in four short decades.

 Michigan was the ideal place to set up camps and mills with its desirable geography and abundance of trees and water.
 The vast wilderness supported pine and hardwoods for as far as the eye could see.
 The Government Land Office helped the entrepreneurs by selling land for as little as $1.25 an acre.
 The State's waterways helped in the transportation of the cut timber, and the milled lumber was sent to ports of call throughout the Midwest.
 Thousands of commercial ships collected wood on the temporary docks all along the Great Lakes.
 Money was being made hand over fist by the successful lumber barons in this Gilded Age.